Pediatric Head MRI

 When your child needs medical imaging, it’s great to know that ARA’s experienced and caring team of technologists and pediatric radiologists are ready to meet your family’s needs.

 Magnetic resonance imaging (MRI) is a diagnostic exam that combines a strong magnetic field, radio waves, and a computer to generate images of the inner structures of the brain.
 It does not use any ionizing radiation.
 We recommend this test to evaluate symptoms such as severe headache, memory loss, blurred vision, seizures, slurred speech, and loss of balance.

 Imaging children is different than imaging adults, requiring particular radiologic skills.
-At ARA’s Children’s Imaging Center, our pediatric radiologists and knowledgeable technologists are able to get the right imaging for your child’s diagnostic needs while meeting the emotional needs of the child and their family.
+At ARA’s Mueller Children’s Imaging Center, our pediatric radiologists and knowledgeable technologists are able to get the right imaging for your child’s diagnostic needs while meeting the emotional needs of the child and their family.

-We’ve designed everything with the child in mind, including brightly colored murals and art, cheerful colors, and television playing child-friendly shows, all made to relax your child and help them feel at ease.
+We’ve designed everything with the child in mind, including brightly colored murals and art, cheerful colors, and televisions playing child-friendly shows, all made to relax your child and help them feel at ease.
 We understand that your child may be anxious, and our technologists are experts at helping them relax and understand the exam at an age-appropriate level.
 Our technologists bring everything together to get the best imaging to diagnose your child and make it a good experience for the family.

 Animated Kid’s Video

-We encourage you to watch this video with your child,d so they know what to expect.
-MRI exams are painless except for a possible needle stick if your child is getting a contrast agent through IV.
+We encourage you to watch this video with your child so they know what to expect.
+MRI exams are painless except for a possible needle stick if your child is getting a contrast agent through an IV.
 But the machine can be loud and may feel scary to some children.
 Being prepared for the scan is a great start to a positive experience for you and your child.

 Your doctor may recommend a head MRI if your child has symptoms that a brain disease or disorder could cause, such as: